-Sync Register-Sharing enables you to share data from a source register to a destination register in any Engine in your HVI.
+The syncRegisterSharingStatement enables you to share data from a source register to a destination register in any Engine in your HVI.
 Specifically, you share the contents of N adjacent bits from a source register to a destination register.
+You can optionally specify a duration for the statement.
+For more information see Chapter 10: HVI Time Management and Latency.